yizhang-nv/torch-dynamo-demo/README.md

     return CustomModel.forward_pattern(x, config, proj, down_proj)
 ```

-However, it would require us to write multiple source pattern code for multiple configuration.
+However, it would require us to write multiple source pattern codes for multiple configurations.

 If `replace_pattern` can allow dead code in input, then we would only maintain one source pattern code and specialize it with different input args.
+Also, it would make us manage the optimization pass easier.

-One major concern for allowing the dead code in input would be that target pattern may use the unused input.
+One major concern for allowing the dead code in input would be that the target pattern may use the unused input.
 We can add dead code detection for the target pattern as well.
-If target pattern doesn't use the dead input, then everything should be fine.
+If the target pattern doesn't use the dead input, then everything should be fine.

 ## Hard to Specialize with Input